johnnygizmo/blender-texture-brush-import/README.md

 Future Ideas:
 * The import screen will have extra common settings
-* Allow for multiple images at one time
+* Allow for multiple images to be selected at one time to create multiple brushes